 Once a San Jose conservatorship attorney files the petition, the court schedules a hearing.
 At the hearing, the petitioner must provide evidence that the grounds for establishing a conservatorship exist.
 The conservatee may oppose the petition, retain his or her own conservatorship lawyer or have one appointed and even demand a trial by jury.

 The proposed conservatee’s spouse or domestic partner, relatives, friends and other interested people may support or oppose the conservatorship petition.
 The court also conducts an independent investigation, including interviews of the conservatee, petitioners, all proposed conservators, the spouse and relatives of the conservatee, and any other individuals the conservatee wants interviewed.

 If, after the hearing and investigation, the court is satisfied that the conditions for conservatorship exist, it appoints a suitable conservator and grants that individual authority to manage the property and affairs of the conservatee.
 Conservatorships, except temporary conservatorships, continue until the death of the conservatee or until the court orders otherwise.

 Attorneys offering incapacity planning and conservatorship assistance in San Jose

-The San Jose and Danville conservatorship lawyers of Temmerman, Cilley & Kohlmann, LLP have experience helping clients deal with the multitude of legal issues that can arise concerning incapacitated adults.
-Our attorneys are available to consult with clients at our San Jose estate planning law firm — located at 2502 Stevens Creek Boulevard, San Jose, CA 95128 and 140 Town and Country Dr, Danville, CA 94526 — or at any other convenient location.
-Call our San Jose office at 408-290-7210, our Danville office at 925-233-4399 or contact Temmerman, Cilley & Kohlmann, LLP online today.
+The San Jose and Danville conservatorship lawyers of Temmerman, Cilley & Kohlmann, LLP, have experience helping clients deal with the multitude of legal issues that can arise concerning incapacitated adults.
+Our attorneys are available to consult with clients at our San Jose estate planning law firm at 2502 Stevens Creek Boulevard, San Jose, CA 95128 and 40 Oak Court Danville, CA 94526 or at any other convenient location.
+Call our San Jose or Danville offices at 408-780-1912 or contact Temmerman, Cilley & Kohlmann, LLP, online today.